davidcai/tada-unstated-ts/README.md

 ## Summary

-A project to demonstrate code practice of React, Unstated, and TypeScript.
+Demo code of using React, Unstated, and TypeScript.

 ## Install